The Trails at Westlake 43-Lot Subdivision

 Considering the three or four year gap since the original neighborhood meetings, can we rewind and go back and redo the Neighborhood Meeting step?
 I feel this would be beneficial in helping the residents in the surrounding neighborhood feeling heard and have their concerns addressed.

-darrio asked about 1 year ago
+darrio asked over 1 year ago

 Hello Darrio, thank you for your question.
 Planning staff contacted the developer - Tri Pointe Homes - and they provided the following response.